LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 b T_{i,ncy-1}^{n} + a T_{i-1,ncy}^{n} - \left( 2a + b - c \right) T_{i,ncy}^{n} + a T_{i+1,ncy}^{n} + 2 b c_N \Delta{y}
 \end{equation}$

-For more details on how this is implemented, see [here](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).
+For more details on how this is implemented, see the [source code](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

-### Alternating Direction Implicit
+### Alternating-Direction Implicit
 In 2-D, equation $(3)$ for the ADI approach for each half-step in time is given as:

 $\begin{equation}